tmarthal/vector_health/Modeling.md

 Runge Kutta - favorite ODE solver

-Build historical model, June 1st, 2011 - can assume
+Build historical model, June 1st, 2011 - can assume it will be the same approximately on June 1st, 2012?
 Do not take into account intensity, heat equation, the ODE becomes a PDE.
 Hyperbolic driving flow.

 Baseline dataset - where is the pollution today